sandialabs/pecos/documentation/overview.rst

 The software can be customized for specific applications.
 Some high-level features include:

-* Pecos uses Pandas DataFrames [Mcki13]_ for time series analysis.
+* Pecos uses Pandas DataFrames [Mcki13]_ to store and analyze time series data.
 This dependency facilitates a wide range of analysis options and date-time functionality.

-* Data columns can be easily reassigned to common names through the use of a translation dictionary.
+* Data column names can be easily reassigned to common names through the use of a translation dictionary.
 Translation dictionaries also allow data columns to be grouped for analysis.

 * Time filters can be used to eliminate data at specific times from quality control tests (i.e. early evening and late afternoon).

+* Predefined and custom quality control functions can be used to determine if data is anomalous.

 * Application specific models can be incorporated into quality control tests to compare measured to modeled data values.